captionpoint/captionpoint-plays/NO-SUCH-THING-chunked.md

 ---

 ## MARILYN:
 Yeah, I hate it too.
 But it makes money.
 Here’s the thing: Whatever ya do next, Ren, throw some sex in there while you’re at it, OK?

+---

 And let’s you and me try to make us some a that money.

-(The lights pick up Ted, drink in hand, in the living room.
-Ren, lost in thought, crosses to the living room, where she stands looking out.
-Beat.)

 ---